gefyrahq/gefyrahq.github.io/usecases/oauth2-demo.md

 [INFO] Deleting the k3d cluster with name gefyra-demos
 ```

-If you created the infrastructure yourself, you probably already know how you get rid of everything yourself ;-)
+If you created the infrastructure yourself, you probably already know how to get rid of everything yourself ;-)

 # Additional Notes
 If you want maximum convenience for your developers and a supported team oriented workflow, we recommend you